 Here, ‘getting high’ is a part of everyday life.
 I laughed too, the first few times it came up as a catch-phrase in conversation, but it’s a guiding force, and in my opinion, a fantastic attitude with which to approach everything.
-It’s doing with the intent to get off on it, to spark something beautiful and pure with every action, feeling good knowing that you’re making the world a better place.(Thank you Sky, for this revelation!)
+It’s doing with the intent to spark something beautiful and pure with every action, feeling good knowing that you’re making the world a better place.(Thank you Sky, for this revelation!)
 The boost can come in a million little ways, life-hacks which result in creating magic through artful living and pursuing higher consciousness.
 Might sound a bit new-agey, but this is a new age, and some people are living in it.

 The resulting mess in my mind is the result of seeing things ever so clearly.
 Here it goes: